 BACARDÍ have been given over 550 awards, it is the number one rum in the world.

-Monday to Saturday - First tour at 9:00am; the last tour starts at 4:30pm.
+Monday – Closed.
+Tuesday to Friday – Doors open at 9:00am; the last tour starts at 4:30pm.